easegress-io/easegress/doc/cookbook/mqtt-proxy.md

 # Background
 - MQTT is a standard messaging protocol for IoT (Internet of Things) which is extremely lightweight and used by a wide variety of industries.
-- By supporting MQTT Proxy in Easegress, MQTT clients can produce messages to Kafka backend directly.
+- By supporting MQTT Proxy in Easegress, MQTT clients can produce messages to backend through publish packet pipeline.
 - We also provide the HTTP endpoint to allow the backend to send messages to MQTT clients.

 # Design
 - `MQTTProxy` is now a `BusinessController` to Easegress.
 - Use `github.com/eclipse/paho.mqtt.golang/packets` to parse MQTT packet. `paho.mqtt.golang` is a MQTT 3.1.1 go client introduced by Eclipse Foundation (who also introduced the most widely used MQTT broker mosquitto).
-- As a MQTT proxy, we now support MQTT clients to `publish` messages to backend Kafka with a powerful topic mapper to map multi-level MQTT topics to Kafka topics with headers (Details in following).
+- As a MQTT proxy, we support MQTT clients to `publish` messages to backend through publish packet pipeline.
+- Just like `HTTPPipeline`, `Pipeline` in MQTTProxy can use filters to do things like user authentication or topic mapping (map MQTT multi-level topic into single topic and key-value headers).
 - We also support MQTT clients to `subscribe` topics (wildcard is supported) and send messages back to the MQTT clients through the HTTP endpoint.

 ```
-             publish msg                       topic mapper
+             publish msg                       publish pipeline
-MQTT client ------------> Easegress MQTTProxy ------------> Kafka
+MQTT client ------------> Easegress MQTTProxy ----------------> Backend like Kafka

-all published msg will go to Kafka, will not send to other MQTT clients.
+all published msg will go to Backend, will not send to other MQTT clients.

              subscribe msg
-MQTT client <---------------- Easegress MQTT HTTP Endpoint <---- Backend
+MQTT client <---------------- Easegress MQTT HTTP Endpoint <---- Backend Server

 all msg send back to MQTT clients come from HTTP endpoint.
 ```
-- We assume that IoT devices (use MQTT client) report their status to the backend (through Kafka), and backend process these messages and send instructions back to IoT devices.
+- We assume that IoT devices (use MQTT client) report their status to the backend (through tools like Kafka), and backend process these messages and send instructions back to IoT devices.

 # Example
 Save following yaml to file `mqttproxy.yaml` and then run